thundercookie15/SayuPanel/docs/PokemonFireRed.md

 Controlling the game is done through chat commands, all of which are starting with `+`. \
 Spamming won't work, as the bot will ignore commands that are sent too fast. \
-There is a 5-second cooldown between sending commands.
+There is a 5-second cooldown for each person when you send a command.

 ### Commands